 Be purposeful with your role modeling.
 Let them see you eat an apple for a snack and carry a water bottle with you.
 Make it a habit and you will see those habits start shining through with your child.

-Role modeling is the one factor to improve your young athlete’s diet.
+Role modeling is the one tip to improve your young athlete’s diet.
 As a parent or guardian, your daily habits matter, so continue to be mindful that what you do as a role model has an impact on your child and their future health.